An in-depth look at the teaching of phonics in a primary classroom,

-You may take this Phonics course for noncredit, or two or three graduate credits.
+You may take this Phonics course for noncredit or three graduate credits.
+See our online courses web page for more information about the online course option.

-Step 1: Register for the course with the Center for Reading Recovery and Literacy Collaborative.
+Step 1: Register with the Center for Reading Recovery and Literacy Collaborative.

 Step 2: Register for the course with the Lesley University Registrar's Office.